mtlbaur/optical_answer_sheet_reader/README.md

         2. Greatly speed up subsequent processing of the same test scan.
 Note: because the test data is read directly from the data structure, the scan-reading part is skipped entirely.
 This means that any changes to settings related to this reading have no effect, e.g.: DPI, rotation, and darkness threshold.

-    - Change the DPI to match the PDF's DPI.
+    - Change the DPI to match the scanner's DPI.

     - Change the base rotation in degrees of all pages within the PDF (in case the scanner oriented them horizontally or even up-side-down).